AllayMC/Allay/README.md

 >
 > You can check our roadmap for development progress.

+## Name

+As you can see，our project is called Allay，the name of an entity in Minecraft

+We wish this project to be as concise, reliable, and efficient as Allay.

 ## Features

 - **Cross-platform:** Allay is based on the JVM, so it can run on most platforms that can run the JVM.